life-and-dev/son/about.md

 1. **How to worship God correctly** — recognizing the Father in His proper position
 2. **How to obey (follow) Christ correctly** — recognizing the Son in his unique role as Lord and Christ
+3. **How to argue and defend the faith correctly** — recognizing the distinctions between the Father, the Son, and the Holy Spirit

 By returning to the biblical foundations, we can resolve the [myterious](https://church.ofgod.info/terms/mystery) confusion and gain clarity on passages that seem contradictory when the Father, Son, and Holy Spirit are not properly distinguished.

 You'll find here careful attention to biblical texts, exploration of themes that address these distinctions, and honest wrestling with questions that many of us have wondered about.

 ### Full Transparency